AmeyaDaddikar/pageranker/README.md

 5. Saves the crawled results to a new JSON file for furture use (because crawling can take 2-5 mins for a regular webiste).

 ### Screenshots
+`index.js` code with comments explaining the various parameters required to instantiate and use the PageRanker class.
 ![index.js](screenshots/ss1.png)

+Snippet from `_handleCompute()` function inside `src/pageranker.js` that shows the algorithm steps applied.
+I've not used Matrices in my approach as I was unaware of that method.
+In hindsight, the current forEach is more time-consuming than the Matrix multiplication approach.
 ![PageRank Algo](screenshots/ss4.png)

+Start of output of the program.
+The pageranker tries to find the fie, however being unable to find it, the pageranker starts crawling the website instead.
 ![crawling](screenshots/ss2.png)

+Shows output after the crawling is done and the PageRank is calculated.
 ![result](screenshots/ss3.png)

 ### Issues